infradom/ecopower_dynamic_grid_prices/README.md

 - API curve id's for consumption and injection (obtained from Ecopower).
 Just enter the number, not the url
 - (optional) Test API flag: tick this box if you want to use the Ecopower test API (not for production !)

 # Entities created:
-This integration will create entitites for the Ecopower injection and consumption prices.
+This integration will create 3 entitites:
+- the Ecopower injection price
+- the Ecopower consumption price
+- the price zscore, which indicates if the price for the current hour is low (negative) or high (positive) compared to the other hourly prices (for more info on zscore, see https://en.wikipedia.org/wiki/Standard_score)

 # Apexchart Pricing Dashboard Card:
 The integration makes it easy to create an apexchart graph